Fill your College Details

 What is a Primitive Data Structure?

-A primitive data structure is a basic type of data that is directly supported by most programming languages.
-They are built using primitive data types that are indivisible and represent single values.
-These include types such as integers, characters, and floats.
-The key characteristic of primitive data structures is simple and not composed of other types of data structures.
+A primitive data structure is a use of a certain type of data represented directly in code by programming languages.
+A primitive data structure is built using primitive data types that represent single values and cannot be divided further.
+Primitive data types include items such as integers, characters, floats, etc. The primary trait of the data structure in primitive data types is that they are elementary and not made of other data structure types.

 custom img